 *While a completed master’s degree in public health or the social and behavioral sciences is encouraged, a master’s degree is not a prerequisite for admission.
 For those applicants without a master’s degree in a relevant field, most successful candidates will have work, research and/or volunteer experiences that contribute to career development in community health and health promotion.

 - Submission of scores on the General Test portion of the Graduate Record Examination; test taken within last five years.
-Submit scores to Public Health, code 0616 or to the UW-Milwaukee Graduate School.
+Submit scores to sophas.org, code 1780.

 *While there is no minimum GRE score requirement, strong quantitative, verbal and writing skills are critical to successfully completing the program.
 Admitted candidates will typically score above 500 (153 revised test) in verbal reasoning, 600 (148 revised test) in quantitative reasoning and 4.5 in analytical writing.

-- Three letters of recommendation, which should address potential for achievement in a graduate program in public health from an academic as well as personal standpoint.
+- Two letters of recommendation, which should address potential for achievement in a graduate program in public health from an academic as well as personal standpoint.